Skjeggegubben/MCPI-sissy/README.md

 When game instance is acting as server, the server will save received inventory data to file by intervals of ~60 sec. unpon changes in the data.
 This means you should give your clients a fair warning a minute ahead before restarting server, or their most current inventory changes may be lost!

 <h4>IMPORTANT</h4>
 Alongside "libmcpisissy.so" in the mods dir, you also need the (currently) newest version of "libextrapi.so" i.e. mcpi-addons by Bigjango, because the sissy-mod is dependent on a few of it's newest features.
 Older versions or the currently available v1.2.3 binary of "libextrapi.so" on Bigjango's github wont work, newer versions <i>should</i> work if he don't break backwards compatibility in newer versions ofc.
-A working compiled "libextrapi.so" is put together with a compiled "libmcpisissy.so" in file "binaries.zip" for you anyway!<br>
+A working compiled "libextrapi.so" is put together with a compiled "libmcpisissy.so" in file "binaries.zip" for you anyway!<br><br>

 Unzip both to ~/minecraft-pi/mods/ and start your game! :)

-If you want to compile by yourself, you should know I'm using an older version sdk than the newest, and it is ofc provided in file "sdk_2.4.8.zip", just unzip to ~/minecraft-pi/ OR wherever you want and edit accordingly in CMakeList.txt!
+<b>If you want to compile by yourself</b>, you should know I'm using an older version
+sdk than the newest, and it is ofc provided in file "sdk_2.4.8.zip", just unzip to ~/minecraft-pi/ OR wherever you want and edit accordingly in CMakeList.txt!
+Beware that if you want to compile with a newer sdk, you need to change a lot of the code!

 <b>Compile your own and smoke it:</b>